-Gemology Course – documentation, sorting and evaluation of diamonds
+Gemology Course – documentation, grading and evaluation of diamonds

 The courses are taught in an intimate, pleasant and patient environment, that suits and is adapted to every student.